-The Mazzatorta dataset has 567 LOAEL values for 445 unique structures, 93 compounds have multiple measurements with a mean standard deviation of 0.32 log10 units (Mazzatorta et al. (2008), Figure 3).
+The Swiss Federal Office dataset has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a mean standard deviation of 0.59 mmol/kg\bw/day (0.29 log10 units).

-The Swiss Federal Office dataset has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a mean standard deviation of 0.29 log10 units.
 Standard deviations of both datasets do not show a statistically significant difference with a p-value (t-test) of 0.21.
-The combined test set has a mean standard deviation of NA log10 units.
+The combined test set has a mean standard deviation of 0.55 mmol/kg\bw/day (0.33 log10 units).